 Many people predict that data will be to the 21st century what oil was to the 20th.
 Organisations that recognise that can utilise their data more effectively to gain a competitive advantage over their rivals.

 The predictive analytics we mentioned above is just one way that big data can be utilised effectively.
-IoT is ensuring that every device and machine collects useful data that can inform decisions and provide unrivalled insight into a business.
+Industrial IoT is ensuring that every device and machine collects useful data that can inform decisions and provide unrivalled insight into a business.

 Improved production, better responsiveness to market trends and being able to proactively address issues are just some of the ways that manufacturers are currently using real-time information.